DeNoella/Uber-Fares-Dataset-Analysis-using-Power-BI/README.md

   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-# Uber-Fares-Dataset-Analysis-using-Power-BI
+# Visual Insights from Uber Fares Dataset
 ## 🚕 Project Overview
-This project explores the Uber Fares Dataset using Power BI to extract meaningful insights about fare distribution, ride patterns, and operational performance.
-The dataset was cleaned and enhanced in Python, followed by interactive data visualization and dashboard development in Power BI.
+This project analyzes the Uber Fares Dataset with Power BI to uncover valuable insights into fare trends, ride behaviors, and operational metrics.
+Data preprocessing and enrichment were performed in Python, followed by the creation of interactive visualizations and dashboards using Power BI.

 ## 🎯 Project Objectives
-- To analyze Uber fare patterns,ride durations, and temporal trends
+- Examine Uber fare trends, ride durations, and time-based patterns
-- To create new analytical features (e.g., hour, day, time categories)
+- Engineer new analytical features such as trip hour, day of the week, and time segments
-- To develop an interactive Power BI dashboard showing:
+- Design and build an interactive Power BI dashboard that visualizes key insights

 ### 💵 Fare distribution
  1. histograms
  2. box plots
 ### 🚗 Ride patterns
- 1. Hourly
+1. Hourly level – showing peak hours and fare fluctuations
- 2. Daily
+2. Daily level – identifying day-wise trends and ride volume
- 3. Monthly
+3. Monthly level – tracking long-term patterns and seasonal variations

 ### 🌦️ Seasonal and 🌍 geographic trends
-- To highlight busiest periods and, if possible, assess weather impact
+- Highlight the busiest ride periods and, where applicable, evaluate the influence of weather conditions
-- To deliver actionable business insights through data storytelling
+- Deliver actionable business insights through engaging data storytelling and visualization

 ## Methodology: